#1 in Sleep Product Research

 – Memory foam beds with higher-density foam are two to three times more likely than lower-density memory foam beds to trap heat and sleep hot.
 Lower-density memory foam beds tend to sleep no hotter than the average non-memory foam bed.

 – All-latex mattresses are as likely to sleep hot as higher-density memory foam mattresses.

-– Air beds and innerspring mattresses are more likely to sleep hot if they have a thick memory foam and or latex comfort layer.
+– Air beds and innerspring mattresses are more likely to sleep hot if they contain two inches or more of memory foam and or latex.

 IN THE NEWS: Sleep Like The Dead's research findings have appeared in such news publications as Barron's • Toronto Star • St. Louis Post-Dispatch • Edmonton Journal • Woman's World • The Consumerist • The Gazette • Ottawa Citizen

 © 2007-2014 SLTD, Inc. • Copyright Violation Notice